MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/customer-entities-account-contact.md

 ### Delete embedded address records

-By default, you can't delete embedded `customeraddress` table rows that are referenced by the `address1_addressid`, `address2_addressid`, or `address3_addressid` columns in customer tables.
+By default, you can't delete embedded `customeraddress` table rows referenced by the `address1_addressid`, `address2_addressid`, or `address3_addressid` columns in customer tables.
 See [Deletion of embedded customer address rows isn't allowed](#deletion-of-embedded-customer-address-rows-isnt-allowed)

-You can change this with the **Enable Deletion of Address Records** setting in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
+The **Enable Deletion of Address Records** setting in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) changes this behavior.
 [Learn more about this setting](/power-platform/admin/settings-features#enable-deletion-of-address-records)

 #### Detect whether deletion of address records is enabled